gasche/icfp2017-papers/README.md

 QuickSpec: A Lightweight Theory Exploration Tool for Programmers (System Demonstration)
 Maximilian Algehed, Koen Claessen, Moa Johansson, and Nicholas Smallbone

-Speculate: Discovering Conditional Equations and Inequalities about Black-Box Functions by Reasoning from Test Result  s Rudy Braquehais and Colin Runciman
+Speculate: Discovering Conditional Equations and Inequalities about Black-Box Functions by Reasoning from Test Results
+Rudy Braquehais and Colin Runciman

 ### Verification